brakmic/IHaveNoClue/README.md

 This is a tiny experiment based on the new <a href="https://github.com/PistonDevelopers/VisualRust" target="_blank">VisualRust</a> Extension for Visual Studio 2013 from <a href="http://www.piston.rs/" target="_blank">PistonDevelopers</a>.

-I have almost no Rust experience, so I thought I could learn a bit about it by creating a client Exe that calls a C-DLL via <a href="https://doc.rust-lang.org/book/ffi.html" target="_blank">FFI</a>.
+I have almost no <a href="http://www.rust-lang.org/" target="_blank">Rust</a> experience, so I thought I could learn a bit about it by creating a client Exe that calls a C-DLL via <a href="https://doc.rust-lang.org/book/ffi.html" target="_blank">FFI</a>.
 As far as I know Rust can't call C++ DLLs therefore I modified the original C++ project to produce a pure C-DLL.

 The target arch is *Windows x64*.